githubl6/DHCDM/readme.md

-# Exploring Comprehensive High-Order Relationships: Dual-Hypergraphs Cognitive Diagnosis for Intelligent Education Systems
+# Dual-Relational Hypergraphs with Representation Alignment for Cognitive Diagnosis

 ## Project Structure